javaBin/javazone-ios-app/README.md

 FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD=<App specific password for your user (can be generated on appleid.apple.com) - provisioning can use 2FA but upload cannot>
 ```

+Update fastlane/metadata files to change links, texts etc.

+Run `fastlane snapshot` to generate snapshots

 Run `fastlane beta` to submit to app store for testing.

-Run `fastlane releae` to submit to app store for publication.
+Run `fastlane release` to submit to app store for publication.